Fully-Passive Twin-Field Quantum Key Distribution

-Here we consider a local quantum channel \cite{channel1,channel2,channel3} $\mathcal{E}_A$ ($\mathcal{E}_B$) inside Alice's (Bob's) lab, as shown in \ref{fig:3}.
-The channel accepts a perfectly prepared source with intensity $\mu_{max}$.
-The signal is split evenly in two and a random phase modulation between $[-\Delta_\phi,\Delta_\phi]$ is applied on each path.
-The signals are re-combined to interfere at a second beam splitter, one output of which is directed to the output and the other port is discarded.
-A perfect source going through this quantum channel will generate the exact same statistics as that of the physical source in Fig. \ref{fig:1} (a) after Alice post-selects slices $k_{A1}=1$ and $k_{A2}=1$ \cite{footnote3}.
+{Here we consider a local quantum channel \cite{channel1,channel2,channel3} $\mathcal{E}_A$ ($\mathcal{E}_B$) inside Alice's (Bob's) lab, as shown in Fig. \ref{fig:3}.
+The channel accepts a signal, splits it in two and applies a random phase modulation between $[-\Delta_\phi,\Delta_\phi]$ on each path.
+It then recombines and interferes the signals from the two paths.
+In the X basis, perfectly encoded $\ket{\alpha},\ket{-\alpha}$ states going through this quantum channel will result in the exact same output statistics as that of the physical source in Fig. \ref{fig:1} (a) after Alice post-selects slice pairs $l_{A1}=0$ and $l_{A2}=0$ \cite{footnote3}.

-Therefore, we can pessimistically ``yield" this quantum channel to Eve and consider it as part of the external channel under Eve's control.
-In the signal X basis, this simply means that the higher QBER (physically due to finite phase slices) can be considered part of the channel and it only increases error-correction cost.
+We consider an equivalent virtual protocol where Alice (Bob) prepares perfectly encoded states ($\ket{\alpha},\ket{-\alpha}$ in the X basis, cat states in the Z basis) and sends them through first the local channel $\mathcal{E}_A$ ($\mathcal{E}_B$) and then the external channel.
+Just like for active CAL TF-QKD, they can bound the cat state statistics by sending Fock states through the same three channels and applying the Cauchy-Schwarz inequality.

-For the conjugate Z basis, we recall that in CAL TF-QKD \cite{simpleTFQKD}, we establish a virtual protocol with cat states in Z basis, and apply the Cauchy-Schwartz inequality to bound their statistics (the phase error rate) with yields from photon number states, $Y_{m_Am_B}$ we estimate from real WCP states as decoy-states.
-Here for passive TF-QKD, the yields we obtain from decoy-state analysis only represent the external physical channel and do not include the effect of $\mathcal{E}_A$ and $\mathcal{E}_B$.
-We observe that the local channels can in fact be represented as just local losses, as shown in Fig. \ref{fig:3b}, which reduce e.g. $n_A$ photons to $m_A$ photons with probability $P_{\phi_{A1},\phi_{A2}}(m_A|n_A)$.
-The actual yield can be written as:
+For the passive scenario, we can pessimistically ``attribute" the local quantum channels to Eve and consider them as part of the environment, only if the local channels are basis-independent.
+The problem is, for the Z basis, we estimate the yields $Y_{m_Am_B}$ by performing decoy-state analysis on observed WCP state statistics, but they only represent the effect of the external physical channel and do not include $\mathcal{E}_A$ and $\mathcal{E}_B$.
+Importantly, we observe that, for Fock states, the local channels can be represented as simply local losses, as shown in Fig. \ref{fig:3b}, which reduce e.g. $n_A$ photons to $m_A$ photons with probability $P_{\phi_{A1},\phi_{A2}}(m_A|n_A)$.
+We write the ``corrected yields" as:

-which can be used to calculate the corrected phase error rate.
-The detailed expressions and derivation can be found in Appendix D.
+which represent the would-be statistics of Fock states in the Z basis sent from a perfect source and going through $\mathcal{E}_A$, $\mathcal{E}_B$ and the external channel (same as signals in the X basis, thus preserving basis-independence of $\mathcal{E}_A$, $\mathcal{E}_B$).
+We can then bound the phase error rate in the same fashion as an active TF-QKD protocol with perfect sources.} The detailed derivation of corrected yields can be found in Supplemental Material, Sec.
+C.